programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 errors.

-Several general purpose tools for interactive data transformation have been developed in recent years, such as [Potter’s Wheel ABC][] and [Wrangler][].
-Here we want to focus specifically on [OpenRefine][] (formerly Freebase Gridworks and Google Refine), as in the opinion of the authors, it is the most user-friendly tool to efficiently process and clean large amounts of data in a browser-based interface.
+Several general purpose tools for interactive data transformation have been developed in recent years, such as
+[`Potter’s Wheel ABC`{.filename}][] and [`Wrangler`{.filename}][].
+Here
+we want to focus specifically on [`OpenRefine`{.filename}][] (formerly Freebase Gridworks and Google Refine), as in the opinion of the authors, it is the most user-friendly tool to efficiently process and clean large amounts of data in a browser-based interface.

-On top of [data profiling][] and cleaning operations, OpenRefine extensions allow users to identify concepts in unstructured text, a process referred to as [named-entity recognition][] (NER), and can also reconcile their own data with existing knowledge bases.
-By doing so, OpenRefine can be a practical tool to link data with concepts and authorities which have already been declared on the Web by parties such as [Library of Congress][] or [OCLC][].
+On top of [data profiling][] and cleaning operations, `OpenRefine`{.filename} extensions allow users to identify concepts in unstructured text, a process referred to as [named-entity recognition][] (NER), and can also reconcile their own data with existing knowledge bases.
+By doing so, `OpenRefine`{.filename} can be a practical tool to link data with concepts and authorities which have already been declared on the Web by parties such as [Library of Congress][] or [OCLC][].
 Data cleaning is a prerequisite to these steps; the success rate of NER and a fruitful matching process between your data and external authorities depends on your ability to make your data as coherent as possible.

 **Description of the exercise: Powerhouse Museum**